dulcetti/angular-format-masks/README.md

 # format-masks
-This is a AngularJS Component to format masks of CPF, CNPJ, CEP, brazilian phones and date format dd/mm/yyyy.
+This is a AngularJS Component to format masks of CPF, CNPJ, CEP, brazilian phones and date formats:

+* dd/mm/yyyy
+* mm/dd/yyyy
+* dd/mm/yy

 The masks generally only work on HTML inputs.
 This component serve to format string of one external API and print on HTML in correct format.